 Gas tax total: $0.494 per gallon of gasoline

 Gas tax in Washington hits nearly $0.50.
-At a whopping $0.494, it has the third highest gas tax in the U.S. Drivers with diesel-fueled trucks might rejoice at paying the same $0.494 per gallon, but in reality, no drivers win when filling their tanks in Washington.
+At a whopping $0.494, it has the third highest gas tax in the U.S. Drivers with diesel-fueled trucks might rejoice at paying the same $0.494 per gallon, but in reality, no drivers win when filling their tanks in the Evergreen State.

 Sales tax is also high in Washington, so grabbing fast food will cost you even more.
 However, you can enjoy no sales tax if you stop at the grocery store since groceries are tax-exempt in Washington.